Accounting Standards Oversight Council

 She has had numerous vice president and senior management positions in banking and financial services, including the Canadian Imperial Bank of Commerce, Canada Trust and Moore North America.

 Catherine has extensive board experience and has served as a financial advisor and chair on noted boards, such as the Stratford Festival, the Stratford Festival Endowment, McClelland and Stewart Ltd., and YWCA Canada.

 Catherine lives in Stratford.

-Prior to joining OSFI, Carolyn served as Superintendent and Chief Executive Officer of the Financial Institutions Commission, the integrated financial sector regulator of British Columbia.
-Carolyn also chaired the Independent Advisory Group on Real Estate Regulation in British Columbia, the Canadian Council of Insurance Regulators and the Canadian Credit Union Prudential Supervisors’ Association.
+Prior to joining OSFI, she served as Superintendent and Chief Executive Officer of the Financial Institutions Commission, the integrated financial sector regulator of British Columbia.
+Carolyn also chaired the Independent Advisory Group on Real Estate Regulation in British Columbia, the Canadian Council of Insurance Regulators and the Canadian Credit Union Prudential Supervisors Association.

-Before entering the provincial public service, Carolyn had various roles in the private sector, including as Chief Financial Officer and Chief Executive Officer of a private company.
-She also worked in the financial services sector at several credit union organizations and at a major bank.
+Before entering the provincial public service, she had various roles in the private sector, including as Chief Financial Officer and Chief Executive Officer of a private company.
+Carolyn also worked in the financial services sector at several credit union organizations and at a major bank.